 Should you choose a fixed or variable mortgage rate?

-Historically, since real estate is generally considered a conventional safe-haven asset in any type of economy, many choose the fixed option because it allows for a steady approach to managing finances.
-That being said, in today’s sizzling Canadian real estate market, many homebuyers have opted for the variable rate and have enjoyed savings.
-But with interest rates only expected to return to pre-pandemic levels, some are wondering if this could be a time to lock it in.
-Work with a professional financial advisor the determine what’s best for you in your specific situation.
+Since real estate is generally considered a conventional safe-haven asset in any economy, many choose the fixed option because it allows for a steady approach to managing finances.
+In today’s sizzling Canadian real estate market, many homebuyers have opted for the variable rate and have enjoyed savings.
+But with interest rates only expected to return to pre-pandemic levels, some wonder if this could be a time to lock it in.
+Work with a professional financial advisor to determine what’s best for you in your specific situation.